 Non-Standard Doberman Pinscher Colors

 These colors might appear on some Dobermans, but for various reasons, they are not considered “standard” by either American or European kennel clubs.

 5. White Doberman

 White Dobermans are almost completely white and might lack the usual rust markings entirely.
 If they do have markings, they’ll be the whitest patches, while the rest of their body will be a just-noticeable cream or ivory.

-White is a controversial coat color for Dobermans, along with many other breeds.
+White is a controversial Doberman color, along with many other breeds.
 Dogs that only produce a small amount of pigment are prone to a raft of health issues, including cracked skin, skin cancer, and photosensitivity leading to poor eyesight.